hchiam/cognateLanguage/README.md

  * "enta" (Arabic), and
  * "ti" (Russian - with simplified sounds).

-Memory compression:  5 words -> 1 word.
-6 syllables total -> 3 syllables.
+**Memory compression**:  6 syllables total -> 3 syllables.
+5 words -> 1 word.

 **Mnemonic**:  "You are *Anthony*".  *"Entuni"* sounds like "Anthony", but more like "[en-too-knee](https://drive.google.com/open?id=0B239lCkYOdXfbHpwZjZfamNoelk)".
 The mnemonic still helps because "Anthony" is a near homophone---it sounds similar enough to "entuni"---but also because you can connect this memory link to something you know very well already, in this case the first time you met someone named Anthony.

-**Example 2**:  "queue" = *"[paykatcirsafil](https://drive.google.com/open?id=0B239lCkYOdXfaWVnTFdfek1iaVE)"* (sounds like "*pie catchers of Phil*"), which corresponds to "paydwe", "fila", "katar", "saf", and "otcirit", in their respective languages, with the simplified [pronunciation](#4-how-do-i-pronounce-the-words) used by this project.
+**Example 2, with longer source words**:  "queue" = *"[paykatcirsafil](https://drive.google.com/open?id=0B239lCkYOdXfaWVnTFdfek1iaVE)"* (sounds like "*pie catchers of Phil*"), which corresponds to "paydwe", "fila", "katar", "saf", and "otcirit", in their respective languages, with the simplified [pronunciation](#4-how-do-i-pronounce-the-words) used by this project.  **Memory compression:**  10 syllables total -> 5 syllables.
+5 words -> 1 word.

-**Example 3, with longer source words**:  "east" = *"[purcarvasdon](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)"*, which compresses these 5 words and serves to aid recognition of words by their beginning sounds:
- * "don" (Chinese - with simplified sounds),
- * "este" (Spanish),
- * "purva" (Hindi),
- * "carq" (Arabic - using the phonetic spelling of this project), and
- * "vastok" (Russian - phonetically spelled).

-Memory compression:  5 words -> 1 word.
-8 syllables total -> 4 syllables.

 (Only the first few letters of a source word are used because they're usually the most easily recognizable.
 Different languages have different priorities/weights in terms of which letters are chosen, for highest ROI.)

-**Mnemonic, shortened**:  Sounds like "[Porsche rivers down](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)".
-(This one's a near homophone too.)

-**...Or more concretely**:  Imagine Eurus the robber driving a *Porsche* (east-ward), crashing through a few *rivers* before finally sinking *down*---I guess it was a bad decision to drive *east* that day.  *"Porsche rivers down"*.
+**Example 3, showing more creative mnemonic**:  "east" = *"[purcarvasdon](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)"*, which compresses these 5 words and serves to aid recognition of words by their beginning sounds:  "don", "este", "purva", "carq", and "vastok".  **Memory compression**:  8 syllables total -> 4 syllables.
+5 words -> 1 word.  **Mnemonic, shortened**:  Sounds like "[Porsche rivers down](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)".
+(This one's a near homophone too.)  **...Or more concretely**:  Imagine Eurus the robber driving a *Porsche* (east-ward), crashing through a few *rivers* before finally sinking *down*---I guess it was a bad decision to drive *east* that day.  *"Porsche rivers down"*.

 With the right preparation, the memorization process is faster to do than to explain.
 The visual imagination bit described in the various sources above also makes it more enjoyable to learn the words, all while also knowing you're packaging multiple words into single words.